 La piece de resistance!
 The first time I walked into the house it was dirty and cluttered but I took one look at the round sunken living room and my mind painted a picture of what it could be.

 The brick of the fireplace was dark red and just seemed to take over the room.
 We painted the brick and it really lightened up the space.
 The walls were painted pale avocado and the dirty carpet was thrown out for bold bright orange.
 Finding orange carpet was a challenge.
 You can find just about any color but orange.
 Luckily I stepped into the right store and found Shaw’s Disney line of carpet.
-The line also has a nice chartreuse, lavender and raspberry options.
+[Update: This Shaw line is now discontinued, but see our story on two places to find shag carpet today.]
 My color was called ‘Magic Pumpkin’.

 The living room furniture, entryway credenza, and dining room set all match and were among the things in the house from the previous owner.
 I got all 12 pieces for a steal!
 I love the ornate carving.
 The maker is United Furniture Co.
 The lights are original and by Moe.